raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 	print(my_quicksort(some_list))
 	```

 - Or try it with a larger list:

 	```python
 	print(my_quicksort(create_random_list(100)))
 	```

-## Optimising Quicksort
+## Optimising quicksort

 - Quicksort is pretty fast, but can be made faster when a list is already partially sorted.
-- This can be done by careful choice of a pivot value.
-- The best pivot to choose is the *median* value of the first, last and middle items in the list.
-(That is the middle value of the three)
-- Can you alter your code so that you use this optimisation?
+This can be done by careful choice of a pivot value.
+The best pivot to choose is the *median* value of the first, last and middle items in the list, resulting in the middle value of the three.
+Can you alter your code so that you use this optimisation?